enabledhq/enabledhq.github.io/_posts/2016-12-12-software-development-trends.md

 There are many constraints on enterprise software: human, technology, business factors.
 Sometimes the best technical solution is warranted, but other times a less technically correct, but still functional solution produces the best outcome.

-Alternatively, from a Manager’s perspective, it is good to understand exactly what you are asking of your developers to be able to get the best out of them, but still fulfil the demands of the business.
+Alternatively, from a Manager’s perspective, it is good to understand exactly what you are asking of your developers to be able to get the best out of them, but still fulfill the demands of the business.

 _Check out our blog post on how to choose [good software developers](http://blog.enabled.com.au/hiring-devs-dos-donts/) for long-term partnership here_